AlecPhil98/car_wash_capstone/README.md

 # Checkout Page

 Once you have create an account with us and picked what services you would want you come to the checkout page.
 Here you can just put in your payment options and get started scheduling your next wash.

+One things I did with css is applying to my table to make it more appeealing and and to be consistent.

 ![Image](readme_images/checkout_page.png)